only-2/Ecommerce-app/README.md

 #### Project deployment

-Due to lack of good free onlinesql databse online deployed link may work slow.
+Due to lack of good free onlinesql database online deployed link may work slow.
 Run on local machine to avoid latency.
 Live at https://my-flipkart.surge.sh/

 ```